dahemar/jonas/GOOGLE_SHEETS_SETUP.md

 - `works/EXHIBITIONS/4.webp`
 - `commercial/5.webp`

+**Note:** All images use `loading="lazy"` for optimization.

 ## 🔄 How It Works

 1. Website loads
 2. JavaScript fetches data from Google Sheets
 3. Content is dynamically generated
 4. No code changes needed for content updates
+5. Email and Instagram handles in the contact section are clickable

 ## ⚠️ Important Notes